 Find the Perfect Sofa for a Narrow Space

 A living room that's both narrow and small can be particularly challenging to decorate.
-However, like in this bright and airy space redone by Decor Aid, a carefully chosen sectional sofa can make the most of the precious square footage.
+However, as in this bright and airy space redone by Decor Aid, a carefully chosen sectional sofa can make the most of the precious square footage.
 When shopping for a sofa, look for one that is long and can lean up against a wall to give your living room more depth.Continue to 9 of 18 below.

 09 of 18